- 610 Providence Park Drive, Building 2, Suite 202, Mobile, Alabama,36695 251-650-5437

 - paradoxically, watering eyes

 - Tearing is reflex tearing from the irritated cornea stimulating the lacrimal gland.
-Your eye might possibly be red as a sign of irritation
+Your eye could be red as a sign of irritation

 Anatomy of the Tear Film